sourcegraph/sourcegraph-public-snapshot/doc/cli/references/config/edit.md

   -insecure-skip-verify
     	Skip validation of TLS certificates against trusted chains -overwrite
-    	Overwrite the entire settings with the value given in -value (not just a single property)~ -property string
+    	Overwrite the entire settings with the value given in -value (not just a single property).
+  -property string
-    	The name of the settings property to set~ -subject string
+    	The name of the settings property to set.
+  -subject string
-    	The ID of the settings subject whose settings to edit~ (default: authenticated user) -trace
+    	The ID of the settings subject whose settings to edit. (default: authenticated user) -trace
-    	Log the trace ID for requests~ See https://docs~sourcegraph~com/admin/observability/tracing -user-agent-telemetry
+    	Log the trace ID for requests.
+See https://docs.sourcegraph.com/admin/observability/tracing -user-agent-telemetry
     	Include the operating system and architecture in the User-Agent sent with requests to Sourcegraph (default true) -value string
-    	The value for the settings property (when used with -property)~ -value-file string
+    	The value for the settings property (when used with -property).
+  -value-file string
-    	Read the value from this file instead of from the -value command-line option~
+    	Read the value from this file instead of from the -value command-line option.

 Examples: